shi-jie-samuel-tan/shi-jie-samuel-tan.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Shi Jie Samuel Tan and I go by Sam Tan.
-I am a second-year CS PhD student at the University of Maryland and am currently advised by <a href="https://www.cs.umd.edu/~dgottesm/" target="_blank">Daniel Gottesman</a> and <a href="https://quics.umd.edu/people/michael-gullans" target="_blank">Michael Gullans</a>.
+I am a third-year CS PhD student at the University of Maryland and am currently advised by <a href="https://www.cs.umd.edu/~dgottesm/" target="_blank">Daniel Gottesman</a> and <a href="https://quics.umd.edu/people/michael-gullans" target="_blank">Michael Gullans</a>.
 In 2023, I graduated magna cum laude from Haverford College with high honors in both Computer Science and Physics.

 I am broadly interested in quantum error correction and fault tolerance.
 I utilize concepts and tools in quantum information theory, homological algebra, and graph theory to understand and advance the construction of quantum error correcting codes and fault-tolerant protocols.
 I also dabble in quantum algorithms and quantum metrology.